shashankkatte/ts-playground/README.md

 logWeather(todaysWeather);
 ```

-Now if we use the modern Javascript syntax to destructure the forecast object and pull the properties, we will have the type annotations like this where we just replace the varial with the actual destructuring statement.
+Now if we use the modern Javascript syntax to destructure the forecast object and pull the properties, we will have the type annotations like this where we just replace the variable with the actual destructuring statement.

 ```Javascript
 const logWeather = ({date, weather}: {date:Date, weather: string}): void => {